Skip to content

 Plaintiffs may file personal injury lawsuits individually or as a group, known as a class action.
 A mesothelioma class action is a lawsuit with a group of plaintiffs suing the same defendants over asbestos exposure.

 One or more plaintiffs begin a class action lawsuit on behalf of many more.
-These are all people who have been harmed similarly and by the same defendant or defendants.
+These people have been harmed similarly and by the same defendant or defendants.
 An individual case involves just one plaintiff.

 Can Mesothelioma Lawsuits Be Class Actions?

-The rules governing which cases can be class actions and how they proceed vary by state and are different in federal courts.
+The rules governing which cases can be class actions and how they proceed vary by state and differ in federal courts.
 Courts decide if the similarities between plaintiffs are enough to warrant a class action.
 They also consider whether individual lawsuits would be a burden to the system.

 Mesothelioma class action lawsuits are not common.
 They are much more often filed as individual mesothelioma lawsuits.
 This is because there are often too many differences between the individual cases to group them: